githwxi/ATS-Xanadu/docgenx/SYNTAX/ATS3-ConcreteSyntax.md

 Identifiers
 -----------

-An identifer is a non-empty sequence of chars such that the first char is a letter and the rest are either letters or digits, where a letter is either from the English alphabet or equals `_` (underscore), `'` (apostrophe) or `$` (dollar sign).
+An identifer (that is, name) is a non-empty sequence of chars such that the first char is a letter and the rest are either letters or digits, where a letter is either from the English alphabet or equals `_` (underscore), `'` (apostrophe) or `$` (dollar sign).
 Note that neither the char `'` nor the char `$` can appear as the first letter of an identifier.
-Please find some examples of indentifiers as follows:
+Please find some examples of indentifiers as
+follows:

 - <code>xyz</code>
 - <code>xyz'</code>